nextbitlabs/ebs-cargo/README.md

 Sane defaults are set for all the options.

-You can see all the possible options using:
+You can see all the available options using:

 ```
 python3 main.py --help